Back to Top

 - Coast Guard Recruiting Command Review: CGRC will review your application for eligibility errors and issues.
 If issues are noted, your recruiter will be notified.
 If it is deemed that you are ineligible, CGRC will provide formal correspondence to you following the conclusion of the panel.
 (Be prepared for your recruiter to contact you for resolution of issues).

-12. Selection Panel: The selection panel is the venue in which your application is considered with all other eligible applications for your program.
-The panel consists of a body of Coast Guard officers (on average a group of six or seven) independent of CGRC.
+- Selection Panel: The selection panel is the venue in which your application is considered with all other eligible applications for your program.
+The panel consists of a body of Coast Guard officers (on average a group of five to seven) independent of CGRC.
 The panel members are different for each panel.
 Panels make the final decision on which applicants will receive offers.

-13. Panel Results: You will receive notification from your recruiter regarding your selection status; Primary, Alternate, or Non-select.
-Typically, notifications will occur within a month from the start of the panel.
+- Panel Results: You will receive notification from your recruiter regarding your selection status: Primary, Alternate, or Non-Select.
 This will be followed by official correspondence from CGRC, which will include the dates of the three week Reserve Officer Candidate Indoctrination (ROCI) course that you will attend.

-14. What's Next?
-Several months following notification of a primary selection, you will be contacted by a CG Assignment officer to discuss the positions you expressed interest in, and other positions that may be newly available.
-If selected for the SRDC program, download the SRDC Accessions Handbook updated 21Feb17.
+- What's Next?
+Following notification of a primary selection, you will be contacted by a CG Assignment officer to discuss the positions to which you may be assigned.
+If selected for the SRDC program, download the SRDC Accessions Handbook.

-15. Not Selected?
+- Not Selected?
 If you are not selected, don’t give up!
 You may continue to apply if you remain eligible.
 Notify your recruiter if you intend to re-submit your application.
-CGRC Officer Program staff members offer application feedback, and you may request a feedback session through your recruiter.

 DCPA-SELRES = Direct Commission Physician Assistant Selected Reserve